kysersozelee/KotlinStudy/JsonParser/README.md

 ### JsonParser
-APPLY
 1. Initialize
 2. NPE
 3. nullable
 4. no for loop
 5. use collection

-CONDITION
-1. 2 depth at least
+1. at least 2 depth
-2. 4 elements at least
+2. at least 4 elements

  [Basic Syntax](https://kotlinlang.org/docs/reference/basic-syntax.html)